gangefors/docker-qbittorrent-xpra-ff/README.md

 you don't have access to a system running X, but even WSL2 works with Xpra.

-The image is based on `linuxserver/qbittorrent`.
-Only Xpra, Firefox and the normal, non-nox, qBittorrent client are added on to of the base.
+The image is based on [linuxserver/qbittorrent].
+Only Xpra, Firefox and the normal, non-nox, qBittorrent client are added to the base image.

 ## Build image